-The Company's liquidity risk is managed by:
+The Company manages its liquidity risk by:

-- Weekly monitoring of projected short-term cash flow needs; - Setting a liquidity risk appetite which requires that sufficient liquid resources be maintained to cover net outflows in a stress scenario; - Defining trigger levels that enable action to be taken before those levels are breached; and - The Company's parent, AIL, maintaining a liquidity risk management plan which details management actions to address liquidity funding requirements in a significant stress scenario.
+- Monitoring of projected short-term cash flow needs; - Setting a liquidity risk appetite which requires that sufficient liquid resources be maintained to cover net outflows in a stress scenario; - Defining trigger levels that enable action to be taken before those levels are breached; and - The Company's immediate parent, AlL, maintaining a Capital and Liquidity Management Action Plan (CLMAP) which details management actions to address capital and/or liquidity requirements in a significant stress scenario.

-The effectiveness of the Company's liquidity risk mitigation techniques are monitored as follows:
+The Company monitors the effectiveness of liquidity risk mitigation techniques as follows:

-- The internal controls that enable effective liquidity risk management are subject to assurance testing to ensure they operate effectively; and - Liquidity positions are regularly reported to and monitored by the Board against pre-defined trigger points to enable appropriate oversight and actions to take place if effectiveness deteriorates.
+- The internal controls that enable effective liquidity risk management are subject to assurance testing to ensure they operate effectively; and - Liquidity positions are reported to and monitored by the ALCO and Board against pre-defined trigger points to enable appropriate oversight and actions to take place if effectiveness deteriorates.

-C.4.4 Expected profit in future premium
+C.4.4 Expected Profit Included in Future Premium (EPIFP)

-The amount of expected profit in future premium (EPIPF) included within the valuation of the Company's Technical Provisions as at 31 December 2018 is £nil (2017: £nil).
+The amount of EPIFP calculated in accordance with Article 1 of the SII Regulations and included within the valuation of the Company's Technical Provisions as at 31 December 2019 is £nil (2018: £nil).

-Descriptions of the methods used, assumptions made and outcomes of stress and scenario testing and sensitivity analysis is provided in section C.7.1.
+Descriptions of the methods used, assumptions made, and outcomes of stress and scenario testing and sensitivity analysis is provided in section C.7.1.